JasonI136/IoTBay/README.md

 stripe.api.key = sk_test_XXXXXXXXXXXXXXXXXXXXXXXX
 stripe.api.publishable.key = pk_test_XXXXXXXXXXXXXXXXXXXXXXXX
 ```
+**Ensure that there are no single or double quotes around the keys.**

 3. Open the project in Apache NetBeans.
 ![NetBeans](images/open_project.gif)
 4. Configure the project's java SDK in netbeans.